linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Conclusion**

-This updated guide provides a streamlined SSH login process with OTP and approval via Pushbullet notifications.
-This enhances security by adding a second layer of authentication and offers a user-friendly approval process directly from your second device
+This updated guide provides a streamlined SSH login process with OTP and approval via Pushbullet notifications on Linux, using the official **Pushbullet CLI** tool without requiring Python.
+This enhances security by adding a second layer of authentication and offers a user-friendly approval process directly from your second device.

 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 Here’s a corrected and revised version of the implementation, ensuring proper functionality and best practices for integrating Twilio and Duo Security for phone call-based SSH login: